markomlikota/markomlikota.github.io/page_teaching.markdown

 <div class="tooltip"> <pptt> Econometrics II </pptt> (Master, core course) <br> <jjj>(Spring 2024, 2025)</jjj>
 </div>
 <abstr>
-  This is the second of two compulsory econometrics courses for first year master students.
+  This is the second of two compulsory econometrics courses for first-year master students.
-  It starts with causal inference, introducing the potential outcomes framework and ideal and natural experiments.
-This includes a discussion of randomized controlled trials, instrumental variables estimation, regression discontinuity designs, difference-in-differences and matching methods.
+  It starts with a brief treatment of causal inference, introducing the potential outcomes framework and the concepts of ideal and natural experiments.
+Thereby, it compares non-parametric causal inference approaches and parametric models like the linear regression, in particular with regard to their respective use of covariates and instrumental variables.
+  Next, the course treats inference with time series data.
+It covers time series regressions, univariate time series models as well as reduced-form and structural vector autoregressions.
-  Next, the course treats the basics of panel data analysis (incidental parameters problem, pooled OLS, fixed effects, random effects).
+  The final part of the course is devoted to the basics of panel data analysis (incidental parameters problem, pooled OLS, fixed effects, random effects).
-  The final part of the course is devoted to univariate time series models, also including a brief discussion of reduced-form and structural vector autoregressions.
   Assessment is based on two exams and bi-weekly problem sets.
+  By analyzing foundational models and concepts in-depth and emphasizing the practical (numerical) implementation of inference procedures, the course allows students to easily apply their knowledge to non-standard settings, tailored to their application of interest.
 </abstr>

 <br>